Texas Holdem - Heads Up Rules

 Without a doubt, the single heads-up rule that creates the most confusion is who has the button and who has which blinds?

-Button Position and Dealing:
+Heads-up Button Position and Dealing:

-• The button has the big blind when playing Texas Holdem heads up.
+• The button has the small blind when playing Texas Holdem heads up.

-• The person who is the dealer has the button and also posts his/her big blind.
-This means that the other player (without the button) is the small blind.
+• The person who is the dealer has the button and also posts his/her small blind.
+This means that the other player (without the button) is the big blind.

-• The small blind always acts first on all rounds of betting.
+• The small blind acts first on the first round of betting before the flop (pre-flop).

-• The dealer (button) deals the small blind the first card, and the second card to himself.
-Deal the 3rd (total) card to the small blind and the last card to himself.
+• The dealer (button) deals the small blind the first card, and the second card to the other player (big blind).
+Deal the 3rd (total) card to the small blind and the last card to the other player.
 This leaves each player with two hole cards and the first round of pre-flop betting can begin.

-Pre-flop Betting:
+Heads-up Pre-flop Betting:

 • The small blind can fold, call or raise.

-• If the small blind just calls, then the big blind (button) can either check and deal the flop, or raise.
+• If the small blind just calls, then the big blind (non-button player) can either check and see the flop, or raise.

 All Other Rounds: